 These changes would also have an impact on the overall law enforcement workforce (see figure 11).

-Law enforcement agency leaders can plan for hiring, workforce training, and reskilling activities by thinking about what skills and capabilities might be needed to support law enforcement in the future.
-Investing in AI and technology solutions can help automate pieces of data processing and collection, while hiring and training personnel with specialized skill sets can free up investigators to focus on their core mission: solving crimes.
+Law enforcement agency leaders can plan for hiring, workforce training and reskilling activities by thinking about what skills and capabilities might be needed to support law enforcement in the future.
+Investing in AI and technology solutions can help automate pieces of data processing and collection, while hiring and training personnel with specialised skill sets can free up investigators to focus on their core mission: solving crimes.

-The empowered employee of the future will create value by identifying salient problems from the front lines of their program or project, working in conjunction with a suite of technologies (see the sidebar, “Future child case worker”).
-This will require a mindset shift: from task execution and process management to lifelong learning and identifying, defining, and helping to solve problems.
+The empowered employee of the future will create value by identifying salient problems from the front lines of their programme or project, working in conjunction with a suite of technologies (see the sidebar, “Future child case worker”).
+This will require a mindset shift: from task execution and process management to lifelong learning and identifying, defining and helping to solve problems.
 Employees of the future should:

 Employees must understand that change is coming and seek the new skills that will be required for them to succeed in a changed work world.
 And they should feel empowered to take on some of the responsibility for that learning themselves.
 Humans are still vastly better than machines at problem-solving, communicating and knowledge sharing, collaboration, leadership, creativity, empathy, and coping with ambiguity and uncertainty.17 Maintaining these advantages through consistent learning and skill development will be paramount.

-Child case workers in some states currently spend less than 10 percent of their workdays actually interacting with children and families.
+Child case workers in some states currently spend less than 10 per cent of their workdays actually interacting with children and families.
 Instead, they spend most of their time on administrative tasks that could be reduced with the application of technologies.18 Their current administrative burden impacts their ability to most effectively protect vulnerable children and coordinate services for those children.
-Child-aid coordinators of the future will have more time and tools to customize services for vulnerable children based on each child’s unique circumstances.19
+Child-aid coordinators of the future will have more time and tools to customise services for vulnerable children based on each child’s unique circumstances.19

 The effective manager of the future will oversee teams differently, allowing problems and opportunities to be identified and addressed in a much more organic way, driven from the bottom-up.